rvaughan/AdventOfCode2017/2020/day_08/README.md

-# Day 08 : Handy Haversacks
+# Day 08 : Handheld Halting

 This folder contains a solution for day 8.